babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 Alternatively, there are three options for the keyring backend:

-`test`: Stores keys unencrypted on disk.
+- `test`: Stores keys unencrypted on disk.
 It’s meant for testing purposes and should never be used in production.
-`file`: Stores encrypted keys on disk, which is a more secure option than test but less secure than using the OS keyring.
+- `file`: Stores encrypted keys on disk, which is a more secure option than test but less secure than using the OS keyring.
-`os`: Uses the operating system's native keyring, providing the highest level of security by relying on OS-managed encryption and access controls.
+- `os`: Uses the operating system's native keyring, providing the highest level of security by relying on OS-managed encryption and access controls.

 The `<name>` specifies a unique identifier for the key.
+The `--home` flag specifies the directory where your node files will be stored (e.g. `--home ./nodeDir`)

 The execution result displays the address of the newly generated key and its public key.
 Following is a sample output for the command: